customer support | 7 MIN READ

-Zomato also extensively follows the meme marketing strategy to stay relevant and trendy and includes regional languages that connect better with their audiences on most social media platforms like Instagram, Facebook, Twitter, and Pinterest.
+Zomato also extensively follows the meme marketing strategy to stay relevant and trendy and includes regional languages that connect better with their audiences such that it augments Zomato's revenue model by wide-spreading its customers' reach on most social media platforms like Instagram, Facebook, Twitter, and Pinterest.
 The result?
 Zomato has 1.8 million followers on Facebook and 1.4 followers on Twitter, and its social media traffic comprises 0.73%.
 For example, Zomato posted this tweet during the time Monoliths started appearing across the globe:

 Apart from tickling the funny bones, brands also like tapping the nostalgia cord on social media.
 Evoking fond memories can be invaluable since emotion in general works so well in advertising.
 Take Paper Boat, for example- a brand of traditional Indian juices and drinks.
 Before we talk about its social media strategy, notice that even its name is deeply rooted in nostalgia.
 Don’t we all, after all, recall those rainy days when we crafted paper boats and played with them?
 Paper Boat’s whole marketing strategy relies on such ‘life still is beautiful’ philosophy.
 One of its most engaging social media campaigns is the #floataboat campaign.
 People were encouraged to make a paper boat and upload it on their social media handles to help children’s education.